 • Inhalers can be kept in classroom cupboards so that they are easily accessible when required.

 • Behaviour: We will differentiate between your child’s learning needs and their behaviours.
+Children may have an individual behaviour plan which is communicated to parents.
 All children are expected to adhere to the school rules.
 Our behaviour policy can be found in the ‘Useful Information’ Section of our website.

 • Avoiding exclusion: Exclusion is very rare in our school and is used only in extreme circumstances.
 If children are displaying behaviours that put them at risk of exclusion, we will work with the child, parents and external support agencies, to put strategies into place to help them to cope with school life.